The 2002 Education Act identifies a basic curriculum consisting of the National Curriculum and religious education.

 If schools decide to deliver the subject through cross curricular themes, the discrete provision of RE needs to be identifiable and its time allocation explicit.
 The school needs to ensure that the aims of the AMV syllabus are being met.
 While SACRE values the important role of PSHE, Citizenship and Collective worship and acknowledge that they can complement RE; their aims and goals are distinct from those of RE in the AMV syllabus.
 They cannot be used as a substitute Religious Education.

-Community and Voluntary aided schools in England must provide Religious Education by following the Locally Agreed Syllabus of that Local Authority.
+Community and Voluntary Controlled schools in England must provide Religious Education by following the Locally Agreed Syllabus of that Local Authority.
 All academies are required, through their funding agreements, to teach RE.
 For academies without a religious character, this will be the local agreed syllabus.